 Volunteering for eight months in Germany

-The development volunteer service "weltwärts" was founded in 2008 by the German Federal Ministry for Economic Cooperation and Development (BMZ) and focuses on joint intercultural learning.
-From the beginning Karl Kübel Stiftung participates as a sending organisation.
-Weltwärts programme stakeholders have been asking for opening up the programme in both directions: Sending volunteers to various countries and also hosting volunteers from various countries.
+From the beginning of the weltwärts programme, stakeholders have been asking for an opening up of the programme in both directions: That means sending volunteers to various countries and also hosting volunteers from various countries.

-So the weltwärts South-North programme has been established some years later than the North-South programme.
-Since 2013 it is open to a broad circle of young adults from countries in Asia, Africa and South/Latin America to apply for a voluntary service in Germany.
+So the weltwärts South-North programme was established some years after the North-South programme, which has existed since 2008.
+Since 2013 it has been open to a broad circle of young adults from countries in Asia, Africa and South/Latin America to apply for voluntary service in Germany.

-In 2016 Karl Kübel Stiftung in Bensheim started this programme and hosting young people from India.
-During their volunteering they will stay in the region of Darmstadt, Bensheim, Bergstraße and contribute in different places of assignment.
+In 2016 Karl Kübel Stiftung in Bensheim started this programme, hosting young people from India.
+During their volunteer service, they will stay in the region of Darmstadt, Bensheim, and Bergstraße and contribute in different places of assignment.

-Serving where one is needed in German NGOs, e.g. doing routine work at Darmstädter Tafel, where left over food is collected and given to people in need.
-Or supporting teachers and trainers in a home for people with disabilities, an old age home, a nature protection centre.
+Serving where one is needed in German NGOs, e.g. doing routine work at the Darmstädter Tafel, where unsold food is collected and given to people in need, is one example.
+Supporting teachers and trainers in a home for people with disabilities, an old-age home, or a nature protection centre, is another.